asim29/dish_classifier/README.md

 # Food Classifier

 This classifier takes the name of a dish and then automatically categorizes it into one of many food categories.
 It is used as an API as part of a Kubernetes framework for an app that is based on reviewing dishes from restaurants.
-The purpose of this is to allow users to simply put in the name of a dish (if not already in the database) and then adding the dish automatically into the database for a swift user-experience, as compared to forcing either users or restaurants to add their dishes into respective categoriest themselves.
+The purpose of this is to allow users to simply put in the name of a dish (if not already in the database) and then add the dish automatically into the database for a swift user-experience, as compared to forcing either users or restaurants to add their dishes into respective categoriest themselves.

 ## Getting Started